Sports and Concussions

 Concussions can be tricky: You might feel fine, but your thinking, behavior, and/or balance may not be back to normal.
 Only a doctor can tell these things for sure.

-It's essential to wait until the doctor says it's safe to return to sports, but people sometimes feel pressure to start playing again.
-They worry about letting down the team or they feel pushed by a coach.
-This is one reason why most U.S. states have rules about when kids and teens can start playing sports again after a concussion.
-These rules are there to protect players so they're not pushed into getting back in the game too soon — when the risk of second-impact syndrome is high.
+It's essential to wait until the doctor says it's safe to return to sports.
+But people sometimes feel pressure to start playing again — they worry about letting down the team or they feel pushed by a coach.
+That's one reason why most U.S. states have rules about when kids and teens can start playing sports again after a concussion.
+These rules are there to protect players so they're not pushed into getting back in the game too soon — when the risk of re-injury is high.